-In order to maintain and develop the quality of teaching and provision to respond to the strengths and needs of all students, all staff are encouraged to undertake training and development.
+In order to maintain and develop the quality of teaching and provision to respond to the strengths and needs of all pupils, all staff are encouraged to undertake training and development.

-All teachers and support staff undertake induction on taking up a post and this includes a meeting with Pastoral Manager to explain the systems and structures in place around EBN 1's SEND provision and practice and to discuss the needs of individual students.
+All teachers and support staff undertake induction on taking up a post and this includes a meeting with the Student Welfare Manager to explain the systems and structures in place around EBN's SEND provision and practice and to discuss the needs of individual pupils.